twegestal/edu-sims/README.md

-pnpm run dev-server #Starts only the server in development mode pnpm run lint #Linting for all workspaces pnpm format #Formatting for all workspaces
+pnpm run dev-server #Starts only the server in development mode pnpm run lint #Linting for all workspaces pnpm format #Formatting for all workspaces pnpm test #Runs test suites for all workspaces
 ```

 ### Project Structure